virtualcommons/sesef/README.md

 6. better UI support and scaffolding

 ### current status
 Not under active development - current development efforts are focused on [web-based collective action experiments](https://bitbucket.org/virtualcommons/vcweb).
-If you'd like to use csidex to develop new experiments or are interested in customizing any of our existing experiments, please [let us know](http://vcweb.asu.edu/contact).
+If you'd like to use sesefe to develop new experiments or are interested in customizing any of our existing experiments, please [let us know](http://vcweb.asu.edu/contact).
-We are also working on [developer documentation](https://bitbucket.org/virtualcommons/csidex/wiki/Home) that describe how to implement new experiments.
+We are also working on [developer documentation](https://bitbucket.org/virtualcommons/sesefe/wiki/Home) that describe how to implement new experiments.

 Development supported by the [Center for the Study of Institutional Diversity](http://csid.asu.edu) and the [National Science Foundation](http://nsf.gov).